yurkimus/enumeration/readme.md

   .add('Post', 'POST')
   .add('Patch', 'PATCH')

-// Check on presence
+// Check value on presence
 enumeration.has('Patch') // => true
 enumeration.has('PATCH') // => true

-// Get a related value assigned to a key or value enumeration.get('Get') // => 'GET' enumeration.get('GET') // => 'Get'
+// Get a related value assigned to a key or a value enumeration.get('Get') // => 'GET' enumeration.get('GET') // => 'Get'